 Apply to Host School

-You will receive an email with instructions on how to submit your application to the host school:
+You will receive an email from service Point with instructions on how to submit your application to the host school:

 For a Fall term or full year exchange, expect to receive this email between March and July.

 For a Winter term exchange, expect to receive this email between July and October.

 In general, you will receive instructions a couple of weeks before the host's application deadline.

 The host school will ask you for supporting documents along with the application, which may include: up-to-date transcript, academic references, original passport photos, a copy of your valid passport page, language proficiency, bank statements, letters from your parents/guardians, and confirmation of your scholarship (if applicable).